CoppolaFrancesco/CADD-workflow/README.md

 ./run-vina.sh
 ```

-At the end, inside the `Autodock-Vina/poses`, you will find the dataset with the vina scores `list_with_affinities.csv`.
+At the end, inside the `Autodock-Vina/poses` folder, you will find the dataset with the vina scores `list_with_affinities.csv`.

-Next, we can run the bash code for boltz and sort the best candidates (again, this can also be run as single step by following the [Docs/documentations.md](Docs/documentations.md)):
+Next, we can run the bash code for `boltz` and sort the best candidates (again, this can also be run as single steps by following the [documentations](Docs/documentations.md):

 ```
 conda activate boltz2